mustafa1728/Dynamic-Memory-Allocator/LinkedLists/README.md

-# Assignment 1
+# Linked Lists

-This is the submission of Assignment 1 for the course COL106 by Mustafa Chasmai, Entry No. 2019CS10341
+Using linked lists to implement the dictionary in the allocator.

 ### A1List